Rug Fitting Advice from the Experts at Bucas

 A few points to remember;

-- The chest fastenings should be fastened so that the fabric overlays.
+- The chest closure should be fastened so that the fabric overlays.

 - The rug should be gently slid backwards until the front seam rests naturally forward of the withers.